thereAreDevelopersInBrazil/DynamicKnowledgeBaseSystem/README.md

 - Zod Resolver for validations and type safety 🛡️
 - Drizzle ORM (This guy is fast!) 🏎️
 - SQLITE with better-sqlite3 in-file client-side database (One of the most relational among the client-side databases) 📊
+- Decided to do it using an relational database cause it would be harder, did it as a personal challenge, using NoSQL I would just store and retrieve nested objects as they are, using relational database I need to correlate its data!

 ## Core Functionalities: